orhanyarkin/orhanyarkin/README.md

 - Shipped an AI feature that translates US market news into Turkish (OpenAI), translated once and served from Redis to keep costs low
 - Cut database load **~60%** with Redis caching; Circuit Breaker + Retry so one failing call can't cascade

-**Open to:** international roles in fintech, low-latency systems and backend engineering (remote-friendly).

 ---

 ## Tech Stack